CatalystCode/spk/guides/command-implementation.md

 ## Option Name

-We want to have a consistent way for naming option and its alias.
-So that user will not be confused and can use the command line in a consistent manner.
+We want to have a consistent way for naming option and its alias for better user experience.

 ### Choosing an option name.

 Use a noun or a well known abbreviation.
 E.g. do not use `--pr` as an option name for pull request.
-Use `--pull-request`.
+Use `--pull-request`. `--pr` can mean many different things.
 And it is ok to use `--url` because URL is a well known abbreviation.

 Reuse the same option name in existing commands.
 E.g. use `--org-name` because it is already used in several commands; and do not create a new one like